 - B Vitamins

-- Gotu Kola
+- Gotu kola

 - Valerian root

-Hands-on bodywork can be a huge help with increasing quality of life by reducing anxiety and pain while increasing connection.
-Acupuncture or acupressure with Traditional Chinese herbs can be a great support.
+Hands-on bodywork can be a huge help with increasing quality of life.
+It can reduce anxiety and pain while increasing connection.
+Acupuncture or acupressure plusTraditional Chinese herbs can be a great support for dogs with dementia.